diegotorres03/serverless-e2e-main/step-by-step.md

 # Before the lab
 1. clone [Serverless-e2e-lab](https://github.com/diegotorres03/serverless-e2e-lab) by running `git clone https://github.com/diegotorres03/serverless-e2e-lab.git`  in Powershell.
-2. on Powershell cd in to `infraestructure` if you want to use Typescript or in `infraestructure-py` yf you want do use Python, then run `cdk bootstrap`
+2. on Powershell cd in to `infraestructure` if you want to use Typescript or in `infraestructure-py` if you want do use Python, then run `cdk bootstrap`
+3. run `npm i -g apidoc`

 ---